18F/transformation-research/preliminary-report.md

 We adopted this framework as our hypothesis of what the end goal of this work looks like, and our research thus far has validated these characteristics.

 We had originally set out to arrive at a more concrete definition of what “digital transformation” actually entails; however, our research has shown that the work of digital transformation does not necessarily have clear-cut boundaries or look the same everywhere or in every time period.
 We don’t list particular technologies or technical methods here, because while there’s a clear benchmark of what “modern” looks like in 2016, it’s very different from how it looked in 2006 and how it will look in 2026 and beyond.
 Right now getting to the cloud and being mobile-ready are on many technologists’ minds, but we found articles about computerization in the 60s and the initial move to the web in the 90s that outlined the same deeper challenges organizations face now.
-Therefore, for the purposes of this report, when we say “digital transformation,” we mean any activity that moves an agency toward the three characteristics of a transformed agency, as outlined above.
+Therefore, for the purposes of this report, **when we say “digital transformation,” we mean any activity that moves an agency toward the three characteristics of a transformed agency, as outlined above**.

 ### The digital transformation process